hivedb/docs/tutorials/contacts.md

 flutter packages pub run build_runner build --delete-conflicting-outputs
 ```

+That command generates the adapters for you, no work required!

+!> Do _not_ modify the code inside of the generated adapters.
+If you want to make your own adapter, read [here](../custom-objects/create_adapter_manually.md).

 !> Make sure you added the `build_runner` dependency to your `pubspec.yaml`!

 ?> The `--delete-conflicting-outputs` option is useful if you're re-generating the files as it will delete them automatically.
 Otherwise, it will throw an error if you don't delete the files that have already been generated.